 Q, Looking back in detail, are there any games that were turning points or left an impression?

-A, It's a tough question, but there are different elements in each game that can be good or bad.
-There have been times when we were able to play powerfully and times when we were able to dominate the game and score great goals.
-Our games against Sagan Tosu and Gamba Osaka were like that.
-However, even in games where we couldn't play well like against Cerezo Osaka, we were able to keep a clean sheet and grab a win away from home.
-We were able to produce results in difficult situations.
-There were also many games that I personally liked.
-But the most important thing is to consistently play these types of games.
-We need to avoid the ups and downs of good and bad performances.
-We need to always perform at a high level.
-Right now, our weakness is that we are giving our opponents some good opportunities.
-In order to become a strong team that cannot be stopped, and to become champions by winning trophies, we need to play our game for the full 95 minutes, including added time.
-That is something we need to improve on.
+A, it's a tough question, but there are different elements in each game that can be good or not so good.
+There were times when we played powerfully, and there were matches where we dominated and scored very good goals.
+The matches against Sagan Tosu and Gamba Osaka were such games.
+However, in the match against Cerezo Osaka, even though we couldn't play well, we managed to keep a clean sheet and secured a victory away.
+It was a tough situation, but we were able to achieve results on our own.
+There were many games that I liked.
+However, the important thing is to consistently perform in such matches.
+We need to avoid fluctuations in our form.
+I hope we can always deliver our performance at a high level.
+Right now, we are giving our opponents a bit of a good time as a weakness.
+To become a team that is strong and unstoppable, and to become champions who take the trophy, we must fully deliver our play for 95 minutes, including added time.
+I believe that is a point we need to improve on.

 Q, The first half of the Hokkaido Consadole Sapporo match was a very good game, but in the second half, the flow of the game changed as if the reins were let go.
 This was truly a game where the points that need improvement were revealed.

-A, I also think so.
-I told the team about it.
-It was a game where we could grab 3 points.
-The first positive point is that we created a lot of scoring opportunities.
-I am taking that positively.
-We worked hard on the pitch and gave our all, and in the attacking moments, we used the space well, had good movements, and played at a good tempo.
-If it had been a different game, we might have scored a few points there.
-I think it's about being able to maintain that form for 90 minutes.
+A, I think so too.
+I conveyed that to the team as well.
+It was a game where we could have grabbed 3 points.
+The first positive point is that we were able to create many scoring opportunities.
+I see that in a positive light.
+I believe we worked hard on the pitch and gave it our all.
+Also, in the attacking phase, we effectively used the space, made good movements, and played at a good tempo.
+If it had been a different match, we might have scored a few goals there.
+I think it’s about whether we can maintain that form for 90 minutes.
 I was particularly concerned about the first 15 minutes of the second half.
-The level of performance had dropped.
-It was a time when we had to be more aggressive and push the opponent more.
-It also leads to the discussion of not dropping the level, not wavering, and not riding the waves.
-I understand that the hope, ambition, and desire of this club is to become champions, and that is what everyone wants to do.
-We have to continue fighting in the second half while maintaining the level we had in the first half.
-I hope we can continue to grow while instilling that mentality.
+The level of performance dropped.
+It was a time when we needed to be more aggressive and push the opponent more.
+This ties into the idea of maintaining our level, not wavering, and not having ups and downs.
+I understand that the hope, ambition, and desire to become champions that this club has is everyone’s ambition and desire.
+We have to fight in the second half while maintaining the level we had in the first half.
+I think it would be good to instill that mentality and help us grow more.

 Q, Each player has changed and grown.
 I understand that the answer is "all players are indispensable", but are there any players who were intentionally not indispensable?